 Unfortunately, the majority of these approaches are wrong.
 In some, you’re participating in the problem.
 In others, you’re justifying their actions and not saying anything.
 As a result, their actions won’t change.

 Act like a mirror, not a sponge

 Certainly, you want to protect your partner.
 However, this isn’t the best way to do it.
-Of course, living with a person who has Borderline Personality Disorder is very difficult.
+Of course, living with a person who has a personality disorder is very difficult.
 As a result, you need to be conscious of how you act towards them.

 Threats don’t work

+Talking about the problem is necessary.
+This is because it lets the person with borderline personality disorder know where you stand.
+After that, you can come up with a solution.
 However, sometimes, they can annoy you, causing you to turn to easy threats.
-But this should never happen because you will make the situation worse.
+But this should never happen because you’ll make the situation worse.
 Plus, you’ll increase their emotional instability.

 Learn to say “no”.
 Also, learn to voice what you feel.
 Most importantly, never feel responsible for the behavior of your partner with BPD.
 If you feel good and stop trying to treat the other person as a fragile person who needs protecting, everything will start to flow.